 2. Completion of a minimum of 40 upper division units.

-3. Completion of General Education (54-60 semester units, area A-G) with a GPA of 2.0 or better.
+3. Completion of General Education (49 semester units, area A-F) with a GPA of 2.0 or better.
 (Note: Courses used to satisfy Area "A" of General Education (Basic Skills) must be at the grade level of "C" or better to meet graduation requirements at CSU Dominguez Hills.
 Students who transferred in "D" grades in Basic Skills courses must repeat those courses to satisfy graduation requirements.
 Although these courses may have been used to determine eligibility for admission, unit credit will be granted only once for graduation purposes for the same course, regardless of the number of times the course has been repeated.)

+4. Satisfaction of the Integrative Studies in Cultural Pluralism Requirement.
+(Note: This requirement can be satisfied by receiving a passing grade in the courses that fulfill G.E.
+Category F.3)

-4. Satisfaction of statutory requirements in U.S. History, Constitution and American Ideals by completing courses HIS 101 or examination and POL 101 or examination.
+5. Satisfaction of statutory requirements in U.S. History, Constitution and American Ideals by completing courses HIS 101 or examination and POL 101 or examination.

+6. Satisfaction of the Upper-Division Writing Requirement (GWAR).

-5. Completion of one of the following: a major.
+6. Completion of a major.

-6. Completion of elective courses (beyond the requirements above) to reach the total of a minimum of 120 or, for some BS degrees, 132 semester units of credit.
+7. Completion of elective courses (beyond the requirements above) to reach the total of a minimum of 120 or, for some BS degrees, 132 semester units of credit.